pakastin/frzr/README.md

 list.update([1, 2, 3]); // <body><p>1</p><p>2</p><p>3</p></body>
 list.update([2, 3, 4, 5]); // <body><p>2</p><p>3</p><p>4</p><p>5</p></body>
 ```
 By defining a second `key` parameter you can reorder DOM elements.
 The third `initData` parameter just gets sent to the Component constructor.
+The fourth `skipRender` parameter skips the DOM update, if you want to implement a custom method.
 ## mount(target, child)
 You can mount HTML elements/components to HTML elements/components.
 ```js